vegarsti/vegarsti.github.io/index.md

 # Vegard Stikbakke

-I'm a master's student in statistics ([Modelling and Data Analysis](http://www.uio.no/english/studies/programmes/modelling-data-analysis/)) at the University of Oslo, where I'm doing research on applying the statistical machine-learning framework of [boosting](https://en.wikipedia.org/wiki/Boosting_(machine_learning)) to [first-hitting-time models](https://en.wikipedia.org/wiki/First-hitting-time_model) in survival analysis for high-dimensional data sets.
-I'm interested in machine learning and software development.
+I'm an MS student in statistics at the University of Oslo (in Norway).
+Previously I did a BS in math and computer science.
+I'm interested in software development, machine learning and learning new things.

 ## Blog
 <div id="blog-links">